nsitu/SVG-Essence/README.md

 A NodeJS API to flatten SVG files into simple line art.

 # Background
 I needed a mechanism to simplify SVG files.
 I like [SVGO](https://github.com/svg/svgo) except for the fact that it [does not support baking of transforms](https://github.com/svg/svgo/issues/624).
 Instead I am using [vpype](https://github.com/abey79/vpype) which has all the right features.
 It is a Python script that runs on a server.
-I am making vpype it accessible via a NodeJS Express application, that works as a simple API:
+I am making vpype accessible via a NodeJS Express application, that works as a simple API:

 ## Upload SVG Files
 * Listen for POST requests on the `/upload` endpoint.